SC36-11-1/-/Plaid Hello Kitty (PHK-UX).md

 - Researcher
 - Undercover

-Varying types of harassment, equate certain situations being more prominent consistent theft of devices from the bag causing financial strain from repetitive purchase.
+Varying types of harassment,
+	equate certain situations being more prominent consistent theft of devices from the bag causing financial strain from repetitive purchase.
 Wow on social assistance with a set budget means I spend more and more recuperating a lost/stolen item inevitably subtracting funds from other budgeted areas, such as entertainment and food and transport.
 Consistent technical difficulties with inventing machines add up and contribute to multiple small instances over time, making it more difficult to notice it’s a large song it totals overtime. regardless of education and skills with budgeting, does not suffice through prolonged harassment, unexpended expenditures are as follow:
-Unexpected trips
+- Unexpected trips
-Item replacement
+- Item replacement
+- Coping,
-Coping, meals/snacks
+- meals/snacks
-Just bad stuff on my mind because I have to deal with a difficult situation for no reason and having fun with it means I’m hurting myself and that means upsetting someone that cares about me but how am I going to deal with the situation?
-OK whoever the whatever, which is dude, magic is fucking annoying.
-Why do bug me to fly up my nose hello
+-
 Documented dissent Sunday, August 27,2023.

 Release Date Today Follow up Experience Date and Time Stamped